 DON’T THEY HAVE PRECIOUS METALS IN THEIR CIRCUIT BOARDS AND INTERNAL WIRING?
 YES, BUT…

 There’s a small circuit board with just trace amounts of gold, but you still have to be able to recover that gold, so you’re talking pennies, not dollars.
 Then there’s copper wire, but again, we’re talking pennies, not dollars.

 But what really sends recycling the products into the net-negative is the cost associated with recycling their components responsibly.
 “Those old CRTs have lead in them,” says McCarthy.
 “It’s a hazardous material that needs to be handled properly, or else we end up with contaminants in the air and in the water.”
-These contaminants pose not just a threat to the environment, but to the community– and risks to the workers who must handle them.
+These contaminants pose not just a threat to the environment, but to the community living in that environment – and risks to the workers who must handle them.

 While most electronics are placed in a shredder, which separates metals, plastics and other materials, human labor is required to dissemble CRT TVs and monitors.